PelionIoT/meta-mbl/docs/walkthrough.md

 ## Introduction

-This document provides instructions for building Mbed Linux with the meta-mbl-restricted-extras layer (which provides Mbed Cloud Client) and explains how to do a firmware update over the air.
+This document provides instructions for building Mbed Linux with Mbed Cloud Client and explains how to do a firmware update over the air.
 It describes the end-to-end process from preparing your environment to updating your device's firmware.

 Warp7 and Raspberry Pi 3 boards are currently supported.